Quantum Nonlocality under Latency Constraints: Numerical Techniques and Examples

-Given the physical layout and the induced $\tau$ and $\ell$, we need to next choose the probabilistic predicate $\mathcal V$ and input distribution $\pi$.
-We first consider the three-party XOR games introduced in~\Cref{subsec:randomXORgames}.

-Now, consider the case where $t < d/c$ such that no can parties communicate.
+We can also obtain analytic results for the three-party XOR games where $\hat \beta_{s_1,s_2,s_3} \in \{\pm 1\}$.
+First consider the case where no parties can communicate.
 This is then a conventional nonlocal game.
 We can write the winning probability of a three-party XOR game with uniformly distributed inputs as